rizdaprasetya/mt-alt-doc/en/core-api/advanced-features.md

 You need to store `saved_token_id` to your database.

 #### Register Card Initials Get Card Token
-You need a `saved_token_id` from [Register Card API Response Step](/id/core-api/advanced-features.md?id=register-card-api-response).
+You need a `saved_token_id` from [Register Card API Response Step](#register-card-via-midtransnew3ds-js).
 To retrieve card `token_id`, we will be using `MidtransNew3ds.getCardToken` on [MidtransNew3ds JS library](/en/core-api/credit-card?id=include-midtrans-js).
-Implement the following Javascript on our payment page.
+Implement the following Javascript on the payment page.
 ```javascript
 // card data from customer input, for example
 var cardData = {